Read about the history of our Foundation.

 The history of our collection.

-Today, the Victor Batte-Lay Foundation Collection includes works by internationally celebrated artists with local relevance such as John Constable with three drawings, John and Paul Nash with a large number of lithographs and Camille Pissarro with a series of pencil caricature sketches drawn for his mother.
+Today, the Victor Batte-Lay Foundation Collection includes works by internationally celebrated artists with local relevance such as John Constable with three drawings, John and Paul Nash with a large number of lithographs and woodcuts, and Camille Pissarro with a series of pencil caricature sketches drawn for his mother.
 Roderic Barrett whose work is at the V&A, Maggi Hambling RA with a painting from The Max Wall series and Humphrey Spender with a watercolour entitled Gross National Product are also represented.
-The Collection also includes a painting by Charles Ginner and a painting by William Ratcliff from the Camden Town Group both illustrating their vision of modernity in the early 20th century.

-Leon Underwood who counted Henry Moore as one of his students is there too, not to mention Gino Severini with a book of prints and watercolours entitled Fleurs et Masques.
+Leon Underwood who counted Henry Moore as one of his students is there too.

 In 2006, the Public Catalogue Foundation at the instigation of the National Gallery, recorded the oil paintings in the collection and these were included in their Essex Catalogue.
 A report (by the Public Catalogue Foundation), to the House of Commons’ Culture Media and Sport Committee followed later in 2006.
 The findings brought into sharp focus the lack of access to publicly owned collections.
 As a result, the VBLT launched an on-line catalogue of the collection, designed by Sophie Baker and produced by their fine art consultant, Evelyne Bell in 2009.

 The Victor Batte-Lay Collection now comprises a broad range of works; not currently on permanent display.
-Selections from the collection are scheduled to be displayed in the centre of Colchester at Tymperleys and the Minories Art Galleries later in 2014.
-Other temporary loans are also planned to regional and national institutions.
+Selections from the collection are scheduled displayed in the centre of Colchester at Tymperleys and Layer Marney Tower.

 Contributors and supporters of the VBLF collection.